 To teach in the State of California you must first earn a Teaching Credential.
 Find the information you need to apply and gain your credential below.

 Your first step in Becoming a Teacher is to attend one of our on-campus overviews where we cover the credential program you’re interested in.
-Our hour-long sessions include a question and answer session at the end of each review.
+The session could potentially last over an hour which includes a question and answer session at the end of each review.
 NO RSVP is required.
 Please refer below for a list of upcoming sessions:

 Open Larger Calendar